bmcmahen/portfolio/content/blog/why-i-choose-emotion/index.md

 On first glance, the styled-component example seems more elegant.
 But I've found that over the long run, I generally prefer the `css` style api for the following reasons:

-1. You're still writing regular React components.
+#### You're still writing regular React components.

 Especially when working with typescript, I consider this beneficial.
 You type a `Button` component just as you would a regular React component, allowing you to clearly specify which props are accepted.
 As a result, you're less likely to pollute your dom with odd attributes—a problem I found common when passing custom attributes to styled components.

-2. Object styles are easier to work with.
+#### Object styles are easier to work with.

-When working with typescript, I love that all of my css styles are typechecked and provide robust autocompletion.
+When working with typescript, I love that all of my css is typechecked and provides robust autocompletion.
 And I generally find it easier to insert theme variables into objects instead of using the `${theme.color.red}` style notation.
-The small downside to objects is that they are slightly more cumbersome to write and aren't easily copy-pasted from browsers.
+The small downside to objects is that they are slightly more cumbersome to write and aren't easily copied from browsers.

-3. Naming things is hard.
+#### Naming things is hard.
 And I'm lazy.

-When working with styled-components you generally need to create named components for components with distinct styles.
-This results in many components which require distinct names, but which often don't have obvious semantic importance.
-Naming these components with something meaningful can be tough.
+When working with styled-components you generally need to create names for components with distinct styles.
+This results in many components which lack obvious semantic importance which nevertheless require distinct names.
+Naming these components with a meaningful descriptor can be tough.
 Furthermore, the boilerplate often feels burdensome when applying small custom styles, such as altering margins or padding.
 So, because I'm lazy, I find myself often resorting to using the `style` prop for quick adjustments.

-But using the `css` prop avoids these pitfalls, while still providing you the opportunity to wrap styles into a component if it's worth reusing and semantically meaningful.
+But using the `css` prop avoids these pitfalls, while still providing the opportunity to wrap styles into a component if it's worth reusing and semantically meaningful.

 ```jsx
 function Example() {